Skip to main content

 D Lawrence

-David Lawrence, MD, FASAM is an internist and addiction medicine physician at the Veterans Affairs Greater Los Angeles (GLA) Healthcare System, Medical Director at the VA’s Downtown Los Angeles Substance Use Disorder Clinic, Co-Director for GLA’s Interprofessional Advanced Fellowship in Addiction Treatment, and Assistant Clinical Professor at the UCLA David Geffen School of Medicine.
+David Lawrence, MD, FASAM is an internist and addiction medicine physician at the Veterans Affairs Greater Los Angeles (GLA) Healthcare System, Medical Director at the VA’s Downtown Los Angeles Substance Use Disorder Clinic, Assistant Professor at the UCLA David Geffen School of Medicine, and Co-Director for GLA’s Interprofessional Advanced Fellowship in Addiction Treatment.
 Through a practice grounded in the principles of motivational interviewing and harm reduction, David works as a clinician, educator, and health-systems leader to promote accessible, evidence-based, and compassionate care for people who use substances.

 About Los Angeles